AlonKellner/alonkellner.github.io/_posts/en-us/2024-11-26-weighter-presentation.md

 The function `_get_wavlm_encoder` creates a Transformer block with built-in positional embeddings, etc. It takes a sequence of vectors and outputs a sequence of the same size with self-attention, exactly what we were looking for.

-The class `FeatureProjection` is just a simple transformation with layer-norm and dropout that needs to be applied before feeding the input into the encoder.
+The class `FeatureProjection` is just a simple linear layer with layer-norm and dropout that needs to be applied before feeding the input into the encoder.

 This saved us the dependency on `transformers`, and maybe it can help you too :)